Responsive Programming Fund

 - February 1, for consideration at the April Training Fund Board of Trustees Meeting

-Proposals may be fully approved for funding, conditionally approved with a request for clarifying information, or declined with suggestions for improvement and re-submission at a future date.
+Proposals may either be: (a) fully approved for funding; (b) conditionally approved with a request for clarifying information; or (c) declined with suggestions for improvement and re-submission by a future deadline.

 Submitting a Project for Funding